aqib-nawaz/Product-Landing-Page/README.md

 # Product-Landing-Page
-<p>This my 3rd Project for freeCodeCamp Course "Responsive Web Design".</p>
+<p>This is my 3rd Project for freeCodeCamp Course "Responsive Web Design".</p>
 <p>See the Project live here: <a href="https://aqib-nawaz.github.io/Product-Landing-Page">Product Landing Page</a></p>

 <h2>Technology Used</h2>